What is a Lay Counselor?

 - Person-Centered Approaches

-- Strength-focused supporting counseling
+- Strengths-based supportive counseling

 - Mindfulness and self-compassion practices

-- Anti-racist counseling
+- Anti-racist counseling practices

 - Awareness of biases and how to mitigate